emptymalei/research-notes/docs/matter-stimulated/picture.rst

    H = - \frac{\omega_m}{2} \sigma_3 + \frac{\delta \lambda(x)}{2} \cos 2\theta_m \sigma_3 - \frac{\delta \lambda(x)}{2} \sin 2\theta_m \sigma_1 + \frac{\delta \lambda(x)}{2} \sin 2\theta_m \sigma_2.

-With the new :math:`\sigma_2` term, the perturbation is a rotating field with constant length, which makes sure the modified energy gap has a constant length.
+With the new :math:`\sigma_2` term, the perturbation is a rotating field with constant length, which makes sure the modified energy gap has a constant length rather than the slowly changing energy gap.

 .. figure:: assets/picture/resonance-freq-example-1-added-new-slow-perturbation-destruction-compare-rotating-field.png
    :align: center

+   Add back the other component of rotating field in xy plane